Anjrini/Auto_Regression/README.md

 - RNN whether True or False: if True is chosen, then the output is related to the RNN method and if False is chosen, then the output is related to the Auto Regression method.

 The output of this function is two variable:
-- the first variable is the newly implemeted data frame to be used in the RNN or Auto Regression
+- the first variable is the newly implemented data frame to be used in the RNN or Auto Regression
 - the second variable is the new response vector to be used

 Should you have any query or suggestion, please drop me a line.
 I will be more than happy to assist you.